Konstantin Titov

-Konstantin Alekseyevich Titov (Константин Алексеевич Титов; born October 30, 1944 in Moscow) is a Russian politician.
+Konstantin Alekseyevich Titov (Константин Алексеевич Титов; born October 30, 1944) is a Russian politician.
 He was the Senator from Samara Oblast from 2007 to 2014 and Governor of Samara Oblast from 1991 till 2007.

 In 2000 he ran for President of Russia, but lost the election gaining 1.5% of the vote.

 Biography

 Early life

 Titov was born in 1944, in Moscow.

 In 1953, the Titov family moved to Stavropol, Kuibyshev Oblast (now Tolyatti, Samara Oblast).

 In 1962, Konstantin Titov graduated from school and entered the Kuibyshev Aviation Institute, graduating in 1968 with a degree in mechanical Engineer for the operation of aircraft and engines.
 At the same time he worked as a milling machine operator at the Kuibyshev aviation plant.

-From 1968 to 1970 year in the direction of the Institute worked as a flight engineer aircraft factory.
+From 1968 to 1970 year in the direction of the institute worked as a flight engineer aircraft factory.

 In 1969 he was elected Deputy Secretary of the Komsomol Committee of the Kuibyshev aviation plant.
 In 1973 he was elected Secretary of the Komsomol Committee.

 In 1975 he entered the graduate school of Kuibyshev Planning Institute, and in 1978 he graduated from it, moving to scientific work in this Institute, where he passed all the steps from Junior researcher to head of the research laboratory, the basic unit of the state planning Committee of the RSFSR in the Volga region economic region.
 The main scientific topics of Titov's works and publications were the problems of economic efficiency of fixed assets, capital investments and new equipment.

-From 1988 to 1990 he worked as Deputy Director for Economics of the Kuibyshev branch Of the research and production center "Informatics" - one of the first enterprises in the USSR, which tried to put applied science on a self-supporting market basis.
+From 1988 to 1990 he worked as deputy director for economics of the Kuibyshev branch Of the research and production center "Informatics" - one of the first enterprises in the USSR, which tried to put applied science on a self-supporting market basis.